loopj/home-assistant-vantage/README.md

 Vantage *GMem* objects (variables) will be created as entities in Home Assistant, but are hidden by default.

 Variables with numeric types will be created as number entities, variables with a type of *Boolean* will be created as binary sensor entities, and variables with a type of *Text* will be created as text entities.

+## Blueprints

+Automation blueprints are pre-made automations that you can easily add to your Home Assistant instance.
+See the [Home Assistant documentation](https://www.home-assistant.io/docs/automation/using_blueprints/) for more information on how to use blueprints.

+This integration provides some pre-made blueprints that are helpful for working with Vantage systems.

+### Trigger Actions on Vantage Button Press

+See [blueprints/vantage_button_press.yaml](blueprints/vantage_button_press.yaml) for a blueprint that allows you to trigger actions in Home Assistant when a button is pressed or held on a Vantage keypad.

 ## Events